zoer27/MoveABWDiscMarks/README.md

-# MoveABWDiscMarks
+# Movement rates of Antarctic blue whales from Discovery marks
-Movement rates of Antarctic blue whales from Discovery marks
+This repository includes all data and code needed to recreate results in [MANUSCRIPT NAME AND LINK HERE].